Oregon vs. Arizona NCAA Football Odds, Plays and Insights | September 25, 2021

 Arizona Stats and Trends

-- Arizona has one win against the spread in three games this year.
+- Thus far this year Arizona has one win against the spread.

 - Arizona's games this year have gone over the point total one time in three opportunities (33.3%).

-- The Wildcats have turned the ball over five times, three fewer times than the Ducks have forced turnovers (8).
+- The Wildcats have five giveaways this season, while the Ducks have eight takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.